PizBernina/bitmark-sandbox-hackathon/bitmark-ai-chat-backend/TOOL_ANIMATIONS.md

 - Colors can be customized per tool type
 - Animation timing can be adjusted
 - Layout can be modified for different designs

-## Demo

-See `tool_animation_example.html` for a working demo of the animation system.

-The system provides a smooth, engaging experience that keeps users informed about what the AI is doing behind the scenes!